talmeym/regurgitator-extensions-mq/README.md

 #### MqMessageBridge(MqMessagingSystem mqSys, String inputDest, String outputDest, Regurgitator regurg)

-the mq message bridge uses a ``MqMessagingSystem`` to create a consumer on an input destination, adds a ``RegurgitatorMessageListener`` to it for accepting messages and passing them to regurgitator, and gives that regurgitator a ``MqResponseCallback`` to handle putting responses onto a output destination.
+the mq message bridge uses a ``MqMessagingSystem`` to create a consumer on an input destination, adds a ``RegurgitatorMessageListener`` to it for accepting messages and passing them to regurgitator, and gives that regurgitator a ``MqResponseCallback`` to handle putting responses onto an output destination.

 ### request mappings